pozi/PoziConnect/docs/m1s/precise-addressing.md

 ## Use Cases

-* Rural address: place point at property entrance, eight metres inside the boundary, and populate the property number
+* **Rural address**: place point at property entrance, eight metres inside the boundary, and populate the property number
-* Differentiate property entrance locations for multi-assessments: place point at each entrance, and populate each with the respective property number
+* **Differentiate property entrance locations for multi-assessments**: place point at each entrance, and populate each with the respective property number
-* Shared rural driveways: as above, and maintain a field for `outside_property` and populate it with 'N' in any of the records where the address point is not within its own property boundary
+* **Shared rural driveways**: as above, and maintain a field for `outside_property` and populate it with 'N' in any of the records where the address point is not within its own property boundary

 ## Limitations